imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="spawning-verticles"><a/> Spawning verticles
 With vertx-effect, you can spawn verticles, which means that verticles are deployed and undeployed on the fly.
 Every time something needs to be computed, a new Verticle is deployed.
-When the computation is done, and the verticle replies, it is right away undeployed.
+When the computation is done, and the verticle replies, it is undeployed right away.

-The point is to heat up the cores! **Erlang taught us how to develop concurrent software that doubles in speed if you double the number of cores without changing a code line:  spawning as many verticles as possible**.
+The goal is to get the most out of the cores! **Erlang taught us how to develop concurrent software that doubles in speed if you double the number of cores without changing a code line:  spawning as many verticles as possible**.
 In Erlang jargon, a Verticle is kind of a process.
 On the other hand, if you have a cluster, every computation could be done on different machines.

 ## <a name="httpclient"><a/> Reactive http client
 vertx-effect implements a reactive HTTP client that exposes a lambda per HTTP method.
 It's as simple